Leave No Trace

 - As for human waste, it can be really hard to dig a 6-8 inch hole in our soil.
 Whenever possible use one of our 94 campsite latrines.
-Toilet paper can go in the latrines, but nothing else.
+Toilet paper can go in the latrines (or you can pack it out), but no other trash.
 In case the timing doesn’t work, it’s best to have a trowel handy.

 - On the SHT, campfires are only allowed in the designated fire rings (1 per campsite).
 Campfire rings have to be shared between parties – no group can “claim” the campfire ring.

 - Do not build new campfire rings!
 SHTA has excavated each of our fire rings to ensure that no roots etc. will catch on fire.

 - Never leave your campsite until you have put out your fire 100%.